-25 Marijuana is classified as an illicit drug at the federal level, although a number of states have legalized consumption for adults.
-Tobacco may not be purchased by youth under age 21; alcohol purchase and consumption by youth under age 21 is illegal.
+22 Marijuana is classified as an illicit drug at the federal level, although a number of states have legalized consumption for adults.
+Tobacco may not be purchased by youth under age 21.

-Current (2021) NSDUH data indicate that 19.2 percent of individuals ages 12-20 who reported having used alcohol in the previous month also reported having used marijuana simultaneously or within 2 hours of the most recent use of alcohol, compared with only 9.3 percent of those age 21 or older (Center for Behavioral Health Statistics and Quality [CBHSQ], 2022a).
-Data from the 2021 YRBS indicate that of those reporting that they had current substance use, approximately 35 percent had used two or more substances (CDC, 2023a).
-An analysis of NSDUH data during the years covering 2002-2018 for young adults (ages 18-22) found that although alcohol use overall declined during that time period, marijuana use increased, and co-use of alcohol and marijuana also increased annually (McCabe et al., 2021).
+NSDUH data from 2022 indicate that 23.3 percent of individuals ages 12-20 who reported past month alcohol use also reported having used marijuana simultaneously or within 2 hours of the most recent use of alcohol, compared with only 10.3 percent of those age 21 or older (Center for Behavioral Health Statistics and Quality [CBHSQ], 2023a).
+During the time period from January 2021 through September 2023, 31 percent of alcohol-related visits to an emergency department in individuals under 21 years involved multiple substance use, primarily cannabis (Substance Abuse and Mental Health Services Administration [SAMHSA], 2024).

+Cross-sectional studies across multiple ages have demonstrated that people who co-use (including young adults) have an increased risk for substance-related harms-including driving under the influence, blacking out, and cognitive consequences-when compared with those who only report having used a single substance (e.g., Karoly et al., 2020; Linden-Carmichael et al., 2019).
 Use of multiple substances in youth has been linked to heavier consumption patterns in adulthood compared with single or dual substance use (Han, Compton, Blanco, & DuPont, 2017).
-An analysis of data collected by the Monitoring the Future (MTF) survey indicates that high school seniors who consume 10-plus drinks in a row and cannabis users consuming one or more marijuana joints per day are more likely to report use of both substances simultaneously (Patrick & Terry-McElrath, 2017).
-Similarly, more than 25 percent of 12th graders who reported having engaged in extreme binge drinking (15-plus drinks in a row) also reported non-medical use of prescription medication, such as opioids, sedatives (central nervous system depressants)/anxiolytics (medication to treat anxiety), and stimulants (McCabe et al., 2017).
+An analysis of data collected by the MTF survey indicates that high school seniors who consume 10-plus drinks in a row and people who use cannabis who consume one or more marijuana joints per day are more likely to report use of both substances simultaneously (Patrick & Terry-McElrath, 2017).
+Underage drinkers who consumed alcohol with more than one person, in someone else's home, a car, or multiple locations as reported on the NSDUH were also more likely to simultaneously use cannabis (LoParco et al., 2023).

-Co-use of alcohol and cannabis may signal the presence of an additional substance use disorder (SUD).
-An analysis of NSDUH data from 2002 to 2018 by McCabe et al. (2021) indicated that over 80.0 percent of young adults with a prescription substance use disorder (82.9 percent) or illicit substance use disorder (85.1 percent) reported having co-used alcohol and cannabis or having AUD and/or cannabis use disorder (McCabe et al., 2021).
-The authors suggest that the changing landscape of drug use warrants changes in approaches to screening, intervention, and treatment for drug use and use disorders, focusing on polysubstance use rather than single substances.
-Targeted prevention efforts require an understanding of the patterns of simultaneous alcohol and cannabis use and age groups most at risk (Linden-Carmichael & Wardell, 2021).
+Co-use of alcohol and cannabis may signal the presence of an additional SUD.
+An analysis of NSDUH data from 2002 to 2018 by McCabe et al. (2021) indicated that over 80.0 percent of young adults with a prescription drug use disorder (82.9 percent) or illicit drug use disorder (85.1 percent) reported having co-used alcohol and cannabis or having AUD and/or cannabis use disorder (McCabe et al., 2021).